langchain-ai/langchain/README.md

 - Lots of integrations with other tools that you may want to use in conjunction with LLMs
 - End-to-end chains for common workflows (database question/answer, recursive summarization, etc)

-### Routing Chains
+### Agents
 Some applications will require not just a predetermined chain of calls to LLMs/other tools, but potentially an unknown chain that depends on the user input.
-In these types of chains, there is a "router" LLM chain which has access to a suite of tools.
+In these types of chains, there is a “agent” which has access to a suite of tools.
-Depending on the user input, the router can then decide which, if any, of these tools to call.
+Depending on the user input, the agent can then decide which, if any, of these tools to call.

 **Key Concepts**
 - Tools: same as above.
-- Router: A class responsible for determining which tools to use, usually powered by a language model.
-- Routing Chain: A combination of tools in a non-deterministic manner, where the Router decides which tools to use and in what order.
+- Agent: An LLM-powered class responsible for determining which tools to use and in what order.

 **Problems solved**
-- Standard router and router chain interfaces
+- Standard agent interfaces
-- Common router LLM chains from literature
+- A selection of powerful agents to choose from
 - Common chains that can be used as tools

 ### Memory